ROADWAY - AI Powered Travel Planning App

 Reflection

-What I'd push further: collaborative planning for couples, granular AI controls through sliders instead of prompts, offline access and export.
+• What I'd push further: collaborative planning for couples, granular AI controls through sliders instead of prompts and export of the itinerary.

 Like what you see?